MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ### Starting from a folder

-When you are working with a folder of many files, first see if there's a project or solution.
+When you're working with a folder of many files, first see if there's a project or solution.
 If the program was created with Visual Studio, you should find a project file or a solution file.
 Look for files with the *.csproj* extension or .sln extension and in the Windows File Explorer, double-click on one of them to open them in Visual Studio.
 See [Starting from a Visual Studio solution or project](#starting-from-a-project).

 If you don't have a project file, such as if the code was developed in another development environment, then open the top-level folder by using the **Open folder** method in Visual Studio.
 See [Develop code without projects or solutions](../../ide/develop-code-in-visual-studio-without-projects-or-solutions.md).